-Hi friends, I hope all of you are having fun in your life.
-In today’s tutorial, we are gonna have a look at Introduction to Induction Motor.
-In 1824 French nationalist scientist Francois Arago found the phenomena of the rotatory electromagnetic field.
+Hi friends, I hope all of you are having fun in your lives.
+In today’s tutorial, we are going to have a look at an introduction to induction motors.
+In 1824, French nationalist scientist François Arago found the phenomenon of the rotatory electromagnetic field.
 That is recognized as Arago’s rotation.
-After almost fifty-four years of Francois’s work another scientist of America, Walter Baily proved this concept by physically on and off the switch, with the first time the base of the induction motor was created.
-The first induction motor was invented by an electrical engineer of the Hungry Otto Blathy, this motor was working on the 2-phases and do not have commutators.
+Almost fifty-four years after François’s work, another American scientist of America, Walter Bailey, proved this concept by physically turning the switch on and off, with the first time the base of the induction motor was created.
+The first induction motor was invented by a Hungarian electrical engineer, Otto Blathy; this motor was working on 2 phases and did not have commutators.

-After Blathy’s invention, in 1885 the Galileo Ferraris (who was an engineer of Italy) and Nikola Tesla (an engineer of America) invented the three-phase induction motor, it was also without the commutator.
-After both scientists’ inventions induction motors became very common to our use and different companies start to manufacture different motors with different construction techniques.
+After Blathy’s invention, in 1885, Galileo Ferraris (who was an engineer of Italy) and Nikola Tesla (an American engineer of America) invented the three-phase induction motor; it was also without a commutator.
+After both scientists’ inventions, induction motors became very common in our use, and different companies started to manufacture different motors with different construction techniques.
 In today’s post, we will have a look at its construction, working, parts, and other terms of the induction motor.
-So, let’s get started with an Introduction to induction motors.
+So, let’s get started with an introduction to induction motors.

 Introduction to Induction Motor

-- The alternating current motor that uses the phenomena of electromagnetic induction to produce the current and flux in the rotor to produce torque is recognized as the induction motor.
-It is also is known as the asynchronous motor.
+The alternating current motor that uses the phenomenon of electromagnetic induction to produce current and flux in the rotor to produce torque is recognized as the induction motor.
+It is also known as the asynchronous motor.

-- Due to the use of the phenomena of electromagnetic induction (this phenomenon depends on Faraday’s law), there is no electrical connection between the rotor circuitry and stator circuitry of the motor like the transformer.
+Due to the use of the phenomenon of electromagnetic induction (this phenomenon depends on Faraday’s law), there is no electrical connection between the rotor circuitry and the stator circuitry of the motor, like in a transformer.

-- There are 2 main types of induction motors according to the construction of the rotor of the motor, The first one is the squirrel cage motor because its rotor structure is like the squirrel and 2nd wound rotor motor.
+There are 2 main types of induction motors according to the construction of the rotor of the motor: the first one is the squirrel cage motor because its rotor structure is like a squirrel’s, and the second is the wound rotor motor.

-- In industries, homes or for power generation purposes the 3-phase squirrel induction motor is mostly used, due to its reliability, less cost, and self-stating properties.
+In industries, homes, or for power generation purposes, the 3-phase squirrel-cage induction motor is mostly used due to its reliability, lower cost, and self-starting properties.

-- The induction motor that has a Single phase is used for the light load, so it is mostly used in houses, like fan motors.
+The induction motor that has a single phase is used for light loads, so it is mostly used in houses, like fan motors.

-- Synchronous speed depends on the number of poles of motor and the frequency of input voltages
+Synchronous speed depends on the number of poles of the motor and the frequency of input voltages.

-- In this equation Ns represents the synchronous speed fe is frequency and P is no of poles of the induction motor.
+In this equation Ns represents the synchronous speed, fe is the frequency, and P is no. of poles of the induction motor.

-- The revolving field in the static part of the motor will caucus flux change in the rotor which causes it to move, with a speed less than the synchronous speed.
+The revolving field in the static part of the motor will cause flux change in the rotor, which causes it to move at a speed less than the synchronous speed.

-- Slip can be explaining as it is the difference between the two speeds.
-The first one is the speed of the rotatory magnetic field and the other is the induction motor rotor speed of rotation.
+Slip can be explained as the difference between the two speeds.
+The first one is the speed of the rotary magnetic field, and the other is the induction motor rotor speed of rotation.

-- Rotor speed is less than the speed of the rotatory magnetic field, which also known as synchronous speed (Ns).
+Rotor speed is less than the speed of the rotary magnetic field, which is also known as synchronous speed (Nₛ).

 % Slip = (Ns-N)/Ns x 100

-- In this equation, the Ns is the speed of the stator’s field and N is the speed of the rotor.
+In this equation, Ns is the speed of the stator’s field and N is the speed of the rotor.

 Working Principle of Induction Motor

-- When the alternating current is provided to stating part of the either synchronous or induction motor, it produces the rotating magnetic field in the stator of the motor.
+When the alternating current is provided to the stating part of either the synchronous or induction motor, it produces a rotating magnetic field in the stator of the motor.

-- The speed of the rotating of the rotor is equal to the field speed in the stator in the synchronous motor so it called synchronous but in the case of the induction motor, the speed of rotor rotation is less than the revolving magnetic field.
+The speed of the rotation of the rotor is equal to the field speed in the stator in the synchronous motor, so it’s called synchronous, but in the case of the induction motor, the speed of rotor rotation is less than the revolving magnetic field.

-- Like the transformer function, the field in the stator also produced current in the rotor due to the changing of the flux.
+Like the transformer function, the field in the stator also produces current in the rotor due to the changing of the flux.

 - This current produces the magnetic field that interacts with the field of the stator.